fvoges/puppet_catalog_metrics/README.md

 You can then use these metrics to tune your PE infrastructure and calculate how many compile masters you require.

+## Configuration

+The script will use Puppet's API to get the certs location and PuppetDB hostname.
+So no configuration necessary

 ## Usage

 Copy this script to your Puppet Master, make it executable and run it.